mnaganov/mnaganov.github.io/2026/05/spectral-correction-of-phantom-audio.md

 noticeable but equally important component of the audio scene: the diffuse component which represents “the feeling of the space,” felt mostly unconsciously.
-However, in live performance recordings this component may jump to the listener’s attention when they are hearing the auditory applauding.
-The applauses originate from the source spread wide, and reinforced by the hall acoustics, creating a huge diffuse source with an enveloping feeling.
+However, in live performance recordings this component may jump to the listener’s attention when they are hearing applause.
+The applause originates from a widely spread source, and reinforced by the hall acoustics, creating a huge diffuse source with an enveloping feeling.

 A stereo system trying to reproduce this diffuse source inevitably struggles.
 The listener’s room may help if it has enough diffusing surfaces, and the speakers are located far enough from the listener, but it’s not always the case.
-Multichannel system by design are much better at reproducing diffuse sources.
+Multichannel system, by design, are much better at reproducing diffuse sources.
 However, as V. Gunnarson’s paper demonstrates, even multichannel sources win from some room-tailored correction for diffuse sound, and for a stereo system it’s really essential.